 Browne-Springer at an album release at The Acoustic in Bridgeport in April 2018.
 Lucy Gellman File Photo.

-Chad Browne-Springer sat cross-legged on the floor of his bedroom, leaning forward with a handheld mic.
+Chad Browne-Springer sat cross-legged on the floor of their bedroom, leaning forward with a handheld mic.
 A neat row of equipment and cup of cooling coffee sat just out of the frame.
-He swayed methodically and fielded requests through a screen.
-Almost 50 minutes into his set, a request for the song “Don’t Forget To Breathe” popped up.
+They swayed methodically and fielded requests through a screen.
+Almost 50 minutes into their set, a request for the song “Don’t Forget To Breathe” popped up.

 As they’ve found themselves without work, several performers have moved their sets online.
 Some post free videos with information to their Venmo profiles (Browne-Springer, for instance, is @phatastro).
 Others are offering virtual music lessons, dance tutorials, and art classes for which one can pay online.